-Our negative habits get in the way, when they prevent us from doing something more extraordinary, something more valuable or more innovative.
-The key part of the brain that controls our habits is the Basal Ganglia, this little piece of brain machinery is responsible allowing us to do and make so many of thousands of decisions we make everyday.
-In fact if it wasn’t for the Basal Ganglia, the processing power that our brains would require to process a decision from start to finish every time would be so huge that our heads would be too big to allow us to be born.
+Our negative habits get in the way when they prevent us from doing something more extraordinary, something more valuable or more innovative.
+The key part of the brain that controls our habits is the Basal Ganglia, this little piece of brain machinery is responsible for allowing us to do and make so many of thousands of decisions we make every day.
+In fact, if it wasn’t for the Basal Ganglia, the processing power that our brains would require to process a decision from start to finish every time would be so huge that our heads would be too big to allow us to be born.
 The Basal Ganglia allows the brain to utilise previous experiences as a way to shortening our processing required in making decisions.
-In essence habits make our life easier for our brain and for ourselves.
+In essence, habits make our life easier for our brain and for ourselves.

 Our challenge is:

 What are the innovation habits that we want to create?

 Are there any habits I need to eliminate or change that are hampering or preventing my innovation as it stands?